 Is Le Creuset Worth It?

-Le Creuset is a premium product with a premium price tag.
-If you’re ready to purchase your lifetime one-and-only set of cookware, or are just tired of replacing certain pieces – particularly items like non-stick pans – then this cookware is a great investment.
+Le Creuset is a premium product with a premium price tag which makes it expensive.
+If you’re ready to purchase your lifetime one-and-only set of cookware, or are just tired of replacing certain pieces – particularly items like nonstick pans – then this cookware is a great investment.

 Le Creuset offer several lines of cookware.
 While they are most well known for their enameled cast iron – available in a wide array of colors – Le Creuset also produce a line of non-stick pans, a stainless steel line, stoneware, and many kitchen tools built to handle the stress of a hard-working kitchen.